Rules of the Game Tūkstantis

 Best casinos for games:

-Card game Thousand.
+Card Game Tūkstantis.
 How to play?

 When 4 players play

-If a player gets 3 nines, they can organize a card lottery.
+If a player receives 3 nines, they can organize a card lottery.
 The player places all 3 revealed nines on the table, and the other 2 remaining players place 1 face-down card each – either red or black.
-The lottery organizer chooses one of their nines, and the first point calculation begins:
+The lottery organizer chooses one of their nines, and then the first point calculation begins:

-Each game has “Betting” and “Playing” stages.
+Each round has “Betting” and “Playing” phases.

-Betting stage
+Betting Phase

 Then the remaining players, in turn, must increase the bet, adding 10 points each time, e.g., 110 or 120.